se-edu/learningresources/contents/uix/refining-ux-skills.md

 1. [Human Centered Design (Hyper Island)](https://www.hyperisland.com/programs-and-courses/human-centered-design)

 #### Potential pitfalls
-*Ineffective learning experiences*: One mistake is to simply signing up for any program, thinking that all UX Design programs are the same.
-While most should impart UX skillsets, their curriculum were developed separatedly, hence their teaching methodology and focus can be different.
+*Ineffective learning experiences*: A common mistake is signing up for any program thinking that all UX Design programs are the same.
+The curriculum of most courses were developed separately, hence their teaching methodology and focus would be different from each other.
 Consider requesting the course syllabus for each couse and asking a few questions:
 * What kinds of portfolio deliverables will you produce through the program?
 Will you actually produce things you can showcase as evidence of your problem-solving skills?
 * Does the program have a trusted network of potential employers that you can be connected with?
-* How practical are the experiences that the program promises?
+* How practical are the experiences promised by the program?
 How conceptual?
 How product-based?
 How process-based?

-Be honest with your expectations on what you wish to get out of the course and find a suitable one base on your answers to the questions above.
+Be honest with your expectations on what you wish to get out of the course and find a suitable one based on your answers to the questions above.

 ## Engaging in individual UX projects
-This is the tactic that shows your proactiveness and your desire to excel in UX Design.
-Regardless of whether you have a mentor or take up a UX Bootcamp before, nothing shows your commitment more than if you further hone those learned skills in actual UX projects.
+This is the tactic that shows your proactiveness and desire to excel in UX Design.
+Whether you have a mentor or have participated in a UX Bootcamp, nothing shows your commitment to UX Design more than if you had further honed those learned skills in actual UX projects.

 Find a local organisation with a website/app that you believe needs design help.
 Approach them via call/email to let them know that you are new to design but would like to gain some experience by providing advice on how certain aspects of their websites can be improved, bearing in mind that it's good to always frame design issues as business issues.
-Afterwards simply treat it as your own UX project and work with the organisation to produce value-added content like prototypes that can help to showcase what you are saying.
+Afterwards, simply treat it as your own UX project and work with the organisation to produce value-added content such as prototypes that can help to showcase your ideas.
 By doing it well, you can gain experience and even add value to your resume.

 Listed below are some examples of UX projects that can be self-initiated.
 1. [10 UX/UI Projects to Help You Build Your Portfolio](https://www.rookieup.com/blog/10-uxui-projects-help-build-portfolio/)